-Qualifications and professional registration To be completed by the organisation authorising the PGD for instance registered professional with one of the following bodies: nurses currently registered with the Nursing and Midwifery Council (NMC) pharmacists currently registered with the General Pharmaceutical Council (GPhC) paramedics currently registered with the Health and Care Professions Council (HCPC) additional registered practitioners, appropriate for the role, who can legally operate under a PGD The practitioners above must also fulfil the Additional requirements detailed below.
-Check Section 2 Limitations to authorisation to confirm whether all practitioners listed above have organisational authorisation to work under this PGD Additional requirements Additionally, practitioners: • must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must have undertaken training appropriate to this PGD must be competent in the use of PGDs (see NICE Competency framework for health professionals using patient group directions) must be familiar with the product and alert to changes in the Summary of Product Characteristics (SPC) must be competent to assess the individual and discuss treatment options • must have access to the PGD and associated online resources. should fulfil any additional requirements defined by local policy authorising organisation to insert any additional requirements The individual practitioner must be authorised by name, under the current version of this PGD before working according to it Continued training requirements authorising organisation to insert any continued training requirements
+Qualifications and professional registration To be completed by the organisation authorising the PGD for example registered professionals with one of the following bodies: nurses currently registered with the Nursing and Midwifery Council (NMC). pharmacists currently registered with the General Pharmaceutical Council (GPhC). paramedics currently registered with the Health and Care Professions Council (HCPC) Additional registered healthcare professionals to be added by organisation authorising the PGD The practitioners above must also fulfil the Additional requirements detailed below.
+Check Section 2 Limitations to authorisation to confirm whether all practitioners listed above have organisational authorisation to work under this PGD Additional requirements Additionally, practitioners: • must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must have undertaken training appropriate to this PGD • must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs). must be familiar with the product and alert to changes in the Summary of Product Characteristics (SPC) must be competent to assess the individual and discuss treatment options • must have access to the PGD and associated online resources. should fulfil any additional requirements defined by local policy authorising organisation to insert any additional requirements The individual practitioner must be authorised by name, under the current version of this PGD before working according to it Continued training requirements Authorising organisation to insert any continued training requirements